 Mount Vernon, VA

 Experience the fall as families would have in colonial times.
-Learn from 18th-century demonstrations on Pioneer Farm, purchase bread freshly made in an 18th-century-style oven, visit with colonial surveyors to learn how surveying was done, meet General Washington, and more.
-The cost for attending this event is included in the cost of admission to the Mount Vernon estate.
+Learn from 18th-century demonstrations on Pioneer Farm, purchase bread freshly made in an 18th-century-style oven, find your way through a straw bale maze, meet General Washington, and more.
+The cost for attending this event is included in the cost of admission to the Mount Vernon Estate.

 Smithsonian American Art Museum

 Celebrate Día de los Muertos with a variety of activities to entertain the whole family.
 Ballet Folklorico Mi Herencia Mexicana, Mariachi Aguila DC, and Sol y Rumba will excite guests with their performances.
 Other crafts and activities, such as face painting, will be available.
 This event is FREE, but online registration is encouraged.

 This two-day celebration at the National Museum of the American Indian gives visitors the opportunity to honor ancestors and appreciate the cycle of life and death.
 Enjoy dance performances and artist demonstrations.
 Make paper marigolds and masks.
 Leave photos or mementos of loved ones on the Museum’s ofrenda.
 Check out the event website for a schedule of activities.
 This event is FREE and no registration is required.